-16 Top-Rated Resorts in California
+18 Top-Rated Resorts in California

 With just over 163,000 square miles of scenic coastal and urban beauty to explore, California just may be the ultimate vacation destination.
-This large state is home to a wonderfully wide variety of resort experiences, from the wild and wonderful adults-only Ventana Big Sur on the Pacific Coast Highway, which features everything from guided walks to Tai Chi to luxe beach experiences like San Diego's Hotel del Coronado.
-Those destination resorts also appeal to a wide range of visitors.
-Couples on a romantic getaway may love the luxurious seclusion of Belmond El Encanto in the hills above Santa Barbara, while families may never want to leave the Omni Rancho Las Palmas Resort (with its own water park) outside Palm Springs.
-Plan your next vacation in the Golden State with our list of the top resorts in California.
+This large state is home to a wonderfully wide variety of resort experiences, from the wild and wonderful adults-only Ventana Big Sur on the Pacific Coast Highway, which features everything from guided walks to Tai Chi to luxe beach experiences like the Rosewood Miramar Beach.

-1. Fairmont Grand del Mar
+2. Fairmont Grand del Mar

-The Fairmont Grand del Mar sits on 400-acres in a stunning coastal canyon locale just five miles from the ocean and not far from downtown San Diego.
+The Fairmont Grand del Mar sits on 400 acres in a stunning coastal canyon locale just five miles from the ocean and not far from downtown San Diego.
 The resort is wonderfully charming, capturing the stylish ambience of an old-world Mediterranean estate perfectly in both its architecture and five-star service.

 Accommodation: Fairmont Grand del Mar

-2. Meadowood Napa Valley
+3. Meadowood Napa Valley

 Away from the rooms, there is much to do on the grounds at this destination resort, including hiking on four miles of trails; playing nine holes of golf; partaking in a game of croquet; swimming in one of two pools; or just relaxing in the spa, which also features a steam room, sauna, and mineral baths.

 Accommodation: Meadowood Napa Valley

-4. Rancho Valencia Resort & Spa
+5. Rancho Valencia Resort & Spa

 Set on 45 gorgeously maintained acres filled with olive trees and flowers in Rancho Santa Fe, which is about 30 minutes' drive north from San Diego, Rancho Valencia Resort & Spa is a fantastic luxury getaway choice for those in search of romance and relaxation - along with excellent food.

 Accommodation: Rancho Valencia Resort & Spa

-6. Post Ranch Inn
+7. Post Ranch Inn

 Along the cliffs over the beach in Big Sur, with views of the pounding surf, the Post Ranch Inn is truly a masterpiece in design and style.
 Using natural woods and materials, this luxury, boutique eco-resort remains one of the most beautiful resorts in California - both the buildings and the setting.

 Accommodation: Post Ranch Inn